I am not a US citizen. Can I apply for the fellowship?

 Yes, we accept foreign nationals.

-How does a fellow and host lab become matched?
+How are fellows and host labs matched?

 Do fellows receive health insurance?